7 on 7 Tournament Rules

 COIN TOSS TO BEGIN THE GAME

-● DEFER RULE: If a team wins the toss and chooses to DEFER the CHOICE to the other team, they will be given the opportunity to choose to receive or defend at the start of the second half.
+• DEFER RULE: If a team wins the toss and chooses to DEFER the CHOICE to the other team for the first half and they will be given the opportunity to choose to receive OR defend at the start of the second half.

 START OF THE GAME: